ucb-me-40/CalorAI/README.md

 The `syllabus.json` file should contain the syllabus for the current semester formatted as a JSON file.
 This will need to be converted into corpus chunks and added to `rag_corpus.txt`.

 ### courseInstances
 This folder contains data from each semester that the course is taught.
 This includes the syllabus and the captions from the recorded lectures (`.srt`, `.json`, `.txt` files).
-We create an outline.json file and define subtopics within the lecture.
-Those subtopics have a time_range, which is easy to define if you watch the recordings.
-There is a feature on bCourses, called `Timeline`, which allows you to create bookmarks.
+We create an `outline.json` file and define subtopics within the lecture.
+You can define `subtopics[].time_range` easily by watching the recordings.
+There is a feature on bCourses, called `Timeline`, which allows you to create bookmarks, defining the start of the field `subtopics[].time_range`; the end of a specific subtopic is at the time of the next bookmark.
 You can enter a `Chapter Title`, `Chapter Description`, and `Search Tags`.
 These should match the fields in the `outline.json` file:

 | JSON Field    | bCourses Timeline Field |
 | -------- 		| ------- 					|